Reviewed by Hamish Sinclair, R&D Manager

 Both the ATO and DISR have significantly ramped up compliance activity.
 In the 2022-23 income year, 12,956 companies claimed a combined $16.2 billion in R&D expenditure.
 A programme that size attracts enforcement resources.

-The registration form is also changing.
-From August 2025, the technical description section expands from 1,000 to 4,000 characters, with a layout that tracks more closely to the legislation.
+The registration form has also changed.
+From 15 August 2025, an updated registration form applies in the customer portal, with expanded technical description sections and a layout that tracks more closely to the legislative tests.

 Five Mistakes That Cost Businesses Their R&D Claims